Woody4618/colosseum_2024/gdd.md

 - Add use session to player data init
 - Add check for session to session popup
 - Rename test ts file to how the project is called or smth default
+- Switch to main thread on game data message
+- Check if seeds in unity client and program are the same
+- Rename gameData from level seed so that they are the same in unity and the program

 TODO Client:
 - Add Spawn blobs call to unity